KFDing/pm4knime-source/documents/knime-resource-guide.md

 In this image, the examples workflow is given.
 We can search for certain use of one node, or use this workflow as a template.

+## Connect it With Additional Library
+To use existing plugins in KNIME development, we need to create an additional library with pm4knime-libs.
+The procedure is under the README.md file. but sometimes there are some exceptions.
+Ivy will download jars for ProM online into ~/.ivy2/cache/* (On my computer)

 ## Google, of course, when you have no idea!!